bferrell/sloblackswan/content/incident_mgmt_menageri/incident_mgmt_menageri.md

 ### The Google Model: SRE and the Incident Management Revolution

-Google's Site Reliability Engineering organization didn't just adapt ICS--they transformed it for the reality of distributed systems operated by software engineers, not emergency responders.
+Google's Site Reliability Engineering organization didn't just adapt ICS, they transformed it for the reality of distributed systems operated by software engineers, not emergency responders.

 The key insights: